From North Carolina to the sacred land of the Comanche

 I’ve had an unconventional and happily venturesome career path and education.
 Volunteering to live with formerly incarcerated people was an important part of my life education, and so was hiking the Appalachian Trail after I graduated from Notre Dame.
 I moonlighted in forestry wetland restoration projects to pay for my law school education, experiencing firsthand the satisfaction of seeing old cutover fields reverted to wetland forests coursing with fish and waterfowl.
 But over the years I’ve seen those same fields hammered by climate change, which has been a call to action, and a significant motivator in my work with Citizens Climate Lobby and in tackling disinformation.

-As a faculty member of Texas Tech University’s Honors College, I live with my wife and two children in Lubbock, Texas, where I teach courses in natural, human, and literary history.
+Currently I am the Provost’s Fellow for Outreach and Engagement.
+A faculty member of Texas Tech University’s Honors College, I live with my wife and two children in Lubbock, Texas, where I teach courses in natural, human, and literary history.